mosaicml/llm-foundry/llmfoundry/icl_eval/README.md

 The model would then be expected to generate a series of tokens beginning with either of the aliases: Scorpio/Skorpio.

-Below is a complete YAML that works with the TriviaQA datset in `local_data/triviaqa.jsonl`
+Below is a complete YAML section that works with the TriviaQA dataset in `local_data/triviaqa.jsonl`

 >
     label: triviaqa